Seth Sothel: Biography

-Sothel fradulently claimed to have purchased a propriety from Edward Hyde, 1st Earl of Clarendon, a title given to him by King Charles II, who was his grandson.
-Hyde, along with 7 others helped King Charles II regain his thrown since his excile in France.
+Sothel fraudulently claimed to have purchased a propriety from Edward Hyde, 1st Earl of Clarendon, a title given to him by King Charles II, who was his grandson.
+Hyde, along with 7 others helped King Charles II regain his throne after his exile in France.
 These 8 were given the Carolina Charter in 1663 for their loyalty, which comprised all of what now is North & South Carolina.
-Hyde’s piece was all lands from VA to the Cape Fear river (originally the Clarendon River).
+Hyde’s piece was all lands from Virginia to the Cape Fear River (originally the Clarendon River).

-The Lord Proprietors acted as a legal body for management of the Carolina Charter, which included strict provisions, for a governor.
-Sothel met no such requirements and was famous for his illegal claims and was recalled to England by the Lord Proprietors many time to answer charges of his treachory.
-The Earl of Clarendon never made Sothel his governor, and any claim Sothel made for any Deed is false, with no record of Sothel’s fradulent claims.
+The Lord Proprietors acted as a legal body for management of the Carolina Charter, which included strict provisions for a governor.
+Sothel met no such requirements and was famous for his illegal claims and was recalled to England by the Lord Proprietors multiple times to answer to charges of treachery.
+The Earl of Clarendon never made Sothel governor, and any claim Sothel made for any deed is false, with no record of his fraudulent claims.

 After leaving England, he was captured by Algerian corsairs.
-During the time he waited to be released, Albemarle was governed by John Harvey and, then Harvey.
+During the time he waited to be released, Albemarle was governed by John Harvey.

-During his administration, he caused many crimes.
-Sothel prohibited trade between the settlers and the Amerindians, but he kept the benefits.
-He imprisoned people who opposed him (including Thomas Pollock and George Durant) and kept his lands.
-He confiscated "merchant ships and their cargoes", stole slaves, cattle, and farmlands and accepted bribes from criminals in exchange for releasing them without prosecution.
+During his administration, he committed many crimes.
+Sothel prohibited trade between the settlers and Amerindians, but he kept the benefits.
+He imprisoned people who opposed him (including Thomas Pollock and George Durant) and kept their lands.
+He confiscated "merchant ships and their cargoes", stole slaves, cattle, and farmlands, and accepted bribes from criminals in exchange for releasing them without prosecution.